Zodiac Killer suspects: Richard Gaikowski

-A former co-worker of Gaikowski, nicknamed "Goldcatcher", also known as Blaine Blaine, wrote long letters to law enforcement accusing him of being the Zodiac.
-In 2009, an episode of the History Channel television series MysteryQuest investigated Gaikowski, and Goldcatcher made an appearance in disguise.
-On the episode, he provided recordings of Gaikowski's voice.
+In 2009, an episode of the History Channel television series MysteryQuest investigated Gaikowski, and Goldcatcher made an appearance in disguise, along with Voigt.
+On the episode, Goldcatcher provided recordings of Gaikowski's voice.
 Nancy Slover, the Vallejo police dispatcher who was contacted by the Zodiac shortly after the Blue Rock Springs attack, identified a recording of Gaikowski's voice as being the same as the Zodiac's.
 However, the History Channel referred to Goldcatcher as a "conspiracy theorist with low credibility", and a San Francisco police dispatcher referred to him as "one of the top three Zodiac kooks."